NLnetLabs/rotonda-doc/README.md

 > feedback!), but do not use it with data and data-streams you cannot afford
 > to lose.
 >
-> You should also be aware that all the APIs, configuration and the `roto`
+> You should also be aware that all the APIs, configuration and the `Roto`
 > syntax and grammar are still (highly) unstable.
 >
 > For more information see the [ROADMAP](ROADMAP.md)